In dialogue with the Italian star designer Enrico Marone Cinzano - The Artful Association of design, aesthetics and sustainability

 Coexistence of culture, sustainability and commerce

 His first contact with sustainability was made by Enrico Marone Cinzano, co-founder of Project Alabama, where high-fashion garments were made by Quillt seamstresses in the US Alabama.
 A worldwide great success.

-"The project is about the amazing craftsmen of the South and confirmed the coexistence of culture, sustainability and commerce.
-It introduced me to the concept of sustainable practices ".
+“The project is about the amazing artisans of the southern United States and for me it confirmed the coexistence of culture, sustainability and commerce.
+It introduced me to the concept of sustainable practices ”.